Parking & Transit

 Reserve online or through the app, and pick up your Zipcar at our dedicated Zipcar parking station on West Hubbard and High.
 Find out more about Zipcar at zipcar.com.

 Rideshare services like Uber, Lyft, and Yellow Cab have made getting to the Short North Arts District easier than ever before.
 Each service has implemented their own standards for cleaning and safety procedures.
 When using these services, be vigilant, be aware, and follow their safety recommendations, including double checking the license plates of vehicles you enter.
 Download their apps and learn more about their cleaning and safety procedures.

 Several local taxi companies regularly serve the Short North Arts District.
 Give them a call or hail a ride while you're here.

 ACME Taxi: (614) 777.7777

 Walking is the best way to appreciate all the locally owned small businesses, galleries, dining options, and entertainment venues that make the Short North Arts District so unique.
 When planning your visit to the Short North Arts District, click here to follow tips to help prevent the spread of COVID-19, ensure the health of yourself, employees, and other visitors, and make your visit Short North Safe.

 We’re just finishing up our Streetscape Improvement Project, which will make it all the easier to enjoy the iconic permanent murals, the Temporary Mural Series, the Short North Arts District Arches, and other unexpected works of art around virtually every corner.

 The Short North Alliance has worked with employers throughout the District to offer employees discounted use of alternative transit options to and from work.
-These options include CoGo, Lyft, Lime, and Bird.
+These options include CoGo, Lyft, and Lime.
 If you are an employee at a Short North Arts District business and are interested in receiving a discount on these services, talk to your employer or email firstname.lastname@example.org.